qut-cab302/prac02/README.md

 **Hint**: For one of the above classes you will can implement the powers as an array.
 For another one of the classes you will need to need to implement the powers as a Set, implemented as a HashSet.
 The code to declare a HashSet is
 `HashSet<T> set=new HashSet<T>();`,
 where  `T` is the name of the class stored in the Set.
 We will learn about Set/HashSet and other Java collections in week 4.
-You can find out more about the HashSet class, including with methods will be most useful, either via the [`Java API` - https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/HashSet.html) or by using IntelliJ's inline help (hint: use Ctrl+Q to view the documentation for a method or class).
+You can find out more about the HashSet class, including with methods will be most useful, either via the Java API documentation or by using IntelliJ's inline help (hint: use Ctrl+Q to view the documentation for a method or class).
 Also, as powers are passed as an array you will need to find a way to convert them to a HashSet.

 ![Hero class hierarchy](imgs/hero.jpg "Hero class hierarchy")